 Some consumers love to get fully involved with their devices.
 They explore all the ins and outs, familiarizing themselves with every feature and capability.
 Others just want to turn the GPS on, enter an address, and follow directions.

 The two leading manufacturers, Garmin and Tom Tom, cater to both groups.
-And the features they offer, plus the strength of their map data, really put them head and shoulders above the competition.
+And the features they offer, plus the strength of their map data make these ideal choices.

 Garmin Nüvi and TomTom Via are both well-established, popular, and trusted by tens of thousands of users.
 These models are excellent choices for those who simply want to get where they’re going.